Your cart is currently empty.

 Get Social

 The first thing we recommend to expats in Bulgaria is that you go along to some events.
-For example, Internations is a global expat community and is a great way to make friends as soon as you’ve arrived.
-Everyone there has been in your position once before so it’s really useful to get tips and advice from them over a few drinks.
 For the ladies, there is the Sofia Expat Women’s Association.
 The club organises lots of great events which include tours, cooking demos, charity events and wine nights.
 You can find out more about them here.

 You should also check out the free tours and activities on offer with Free Sofia Tour and Free Plovdiv Tour.
 They offer free English language walking tours!
 What a great way to see these cities and maybe even meet some new friends!